SimmeringRook/simmeringrook.github.io/courses/PH403/Spring/WorkingDraft.md

     \label{fig:cartographerGraph}
 \end{figure}

 In Cartographer, the edge cost for radial neighbors (same $\phi$, different $r$) is given by the action, which is found by solving Equation \ref{eqn:schwarzTimelike} for $d\tau$.
 For $\phi$ neighbors, the cost of change in angular momentum is used.
 This allows the underlying graph to only be generated once, and only requires a recalculation of the edges if the stone's properties are changed.
 For the free fall motion examined in this project, the stone's properties of $E/m$ and $L/m$ are constant.
 Therefore, in the example shown in Figure \ref{fig:cartographerGraph}, the nodes with $\phi_0$ and $\phi_{-1}$ will have total edge costs that rule them out.
-Figure \ref{fig:lattice_slice} provides a visualization of how the nodes in the lattice are distributed in Cartographer.
+Figure \ref{fig:lattice_slice} provides a more accurate visualization of how the nodes are distributed amonst the lattice.

 \begin{figure}[H]
     \centering